awsstudygroup/Stable-Diffusion-on-AWS/README.md

 Approximately 20 minutes

 ### **Prerequisites**
-- **Linux-Based Computer**: A Linux machine is required for initial setup and deployment commands.
+- **Linux-Based Computer**: Required for initial setup and deployment commands.
 - **AWS Account**: Ensure you have an active AWS account with permissions to create resources like EC2 instances, S3 buckets, IAM roles, and CloudFormation stacks.
 - **AWS CLI**: Install and configure the AWS Command Line Interface (CLI) on your Linux machine to interact with AWS services.

 ### **Deployment Summary**
-This deployment is divided into the following steps:
+The deployment is divided into the following steps:
 - **Step 0**: Deploy the Stable Diffusion WebUI (if using the UI interface).
 - **Step 1**: Deploy the middleware using AWS CloudFormation.
 - **Step 2**: Configure the API URL and API Token to link the frontend with backend resources.